Leeds Bradford Airport: Facilities

-Future
+Development

 Leeds Bradford Airport published a masterplan in March 2017 outlining development needs at the airport through 2030.
 Planning permission was granted in January 2019 to renovate and expand the terminal to create additional departure gate access, extended seating areas, improved baggage reclaim facilities and enlarged immigration and customs facilities.
+Leeds City Council and the West Yorkshire Combined Authority (WYCA) also consulted in 2019 on the delivery of a new link road and parkway rail station which could provide a ten-minute connection to Leeds railway station.
+The link road was dropped, with plans for Leeds Bradford Airport Parkway railway station taken for further development.

-However, the new airport owners, AMP Capital, stated that updating the old 1965 original terminal would neither improve facilities sufficiently nor be able to offer a carbon neutral facility for the future.
-A new planning application for a brand new £150 million terminal with an anticipated completion date of 2023 was then submitted in early 2020.
-The airport was granted permission for the new terminal scheme in February 2021, as well as for its annual passenger numbers to increase from four million to seven million.
-Environmental groups such as Extinction Rebellion objected to the development.
+However, AMP Capital stated that updating the old 1965 original terminal would neither improve facilities sufficiently nor be able to offer a carbon neutral facility for the future.
+A planning application for a new terminal was submitted in early 2020 with permission granted by Leeds City Council in February 2021, alongside a rise in annual passenger numbers from four to seven million.
+Local MPs, environmental action groups and local residents criticised the scheme on environmental grounds, while supporters emphasised the benefits it would bring to the local economy.
 Following these objections, the decision to expand the airport was referred to the government, which placed a temporary block on construction while it examined the decision further.

-By March 2022, citing "excessive delays," the proposal for a new terminal was withdrawn.
-AMP Capital now plans to implement the previously approved 2019 expansion plans.
+By March 2022, citing "excessive delays", the proposal for a new terminal was withdrawn and efforts were again placed into implementing the 2019 expansion plans.

-Leeds City Council and the West Yorkshire Combined Authority (WYCA) also consulted in 2019 on the delivery of a new link road and parkway rail station which could provide a 10-minute connection to Leeds railway station.
-The link road was dropped, with plans for Leeds Bradford Airport Parkway railway station taken for further development.